readium/lcp-specs/releases/lcp/latest.md

 The `copy` right only covers the ability to copy to the clipboard and is limited to text (no images, etc.).

 In addition to these rights, this specification introduces the [LCP Rights Registry](#informative-references), in which all rights defined in this specification are referenced.

 The `rights` object <b class="rfc">may</b> be extended to include any number of implementor-specific rights.
 Each extension right <b class="rfc">must</b> be identified using a URI controlled by the implementor.

-*Example 4:  License Document that grants a number of rights such as not allowing print at all, copying up to 2048 characters, tweeting (using a vendor extension) and a validity limited in time.*
+*Example 4:  this License Document defines the following rights: print up to ten pages and copy up to 10000 characters characters for the lifetime of the license; the license has an expiration date.
+There is also a vendor extension granting the right to tweet parts of this book.*

 ```json
 {